APIndex Documentation

 curl http://localhost:8000/health

-# Access the UI
+# Access the UI at http://localhost:8080

 Default Credentials